 You must be licensed in Florida as a comprehensive adjuster and have been continuously appointed for the previous six months as an apprentice to a public appraiser, independent adjuster, or company employee adjuster.
 Keep in mind that you cannot have a residence license in another state.
-Florida and many states require public insurance adjusters to be licensed by the state government.
+Obtaining a license as a public appraiser in Florida is a requirement for anyone who wishes to offer their services to the public.
 This licensing requirement ensures that all individuals who offer their services as public appraisers have a basic level of competence in their field and that they comply with all relevant laws and professional standards.

-A public appraiser in Florida needs to obtain a Florida public appraiser's license for 3 to 20 years to legally offer his services to the public as a public appraiser.
+In order to become a licensed public appraiser in Florida, you must obtain a Florida public appraiser's license for 3 to 20 years.
 Any business location that a person uses to perform a function that requires an agent license must be licensed as an insurance agency.
 If you are an agent with an establishment related to your residence and have complied with Florida Statute 626.749, you must obtain an agency license for that location, unless you are exempt by Florida Statute 626.112 (a).
 Any commercial location that a person uses to perform a function that requires an adjuster license must be licensed as an adjustment company.

 If you are an adjuster with an establishment related to your residence, you must obtain an adjustment firm license for that location, unless exempted by Florida Statute 626,112 (a).Florida grants non-resident licensing privileges to anyone who holds a license that has a reciprocal agreement with Florida.
 Check the reciprocal states of Florida to check the status of your state.
 You must have a residence license from your state of residence, as long as your state has adjuster license requirements.
 Residents of states with no licensing requirements who have a Texas non-resident license enjoy reciprocity with Florida.
 Florida's agent and appraiser licenses are perpetual, meaning there is no license renewal.